rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 :   1. **Theme** This sets the theme for displaying tabs in the module.
 [12%, 08%, ne]
     2. **Tabs Position** This option sets where in the widget the tabs will appear.
 [16%, 08%, ne]
-    3. **Display Limit** This option sets the amount of tiles that display when rendering.
+    3. **Display Limit** This option sets the amount of items that display when rendering.
 0 or ∞ indicates unlimited.
 [20%, 08%, ne]
     4. **Animation**  This dropdown gives you the ability to set the type of animation that happens during transitions from one tab to the next.
 [26%, 08%, ne]
     5. **Autoplay** Sets whether you want the widget to start rolling through tabs automatically when the page loads, or to await a command from the visitor.
 [31%, 08%, ne]
     6. **Autoplay Delay** Sets the amount of time between cycled tabs in the module.
 The longer this delay (in seconds), the longer a single post will be featured in the module.
 [37%, 08%, ne]